BellQeen/CalculatorApp/README.md

 # calculator_app
-Simple calculator app with standard functions
+Calculator app with standard functions using Swing